Democrats warn U.S. still unprepared for Russian election interference

 The study looks well beyond the 2016 election to detail how Putin first gained and consolidated power in Russia two decades ago, and then how he sought to undermine democratic countries and institutions like NATO and the European Union, which he saw as standing in the way of his goals for expanding Russian influence and his own wealth.

 More recently, Russia has employed with some success disinformation efforts through social media and its own media platforms like RT and Sputnik, targeting receptive audiences on the far right and far left in Western societies, notes the report.
-Conversations between committee staff and Facebook officials found that Kremlin-backed trolls even sought to replicate in France in 2017 efforts that had been successful in the U.S. election, where they were trained in the nuances of divisive issues in order to try and incite voters against their own government.
+Conversations between committee staff and Facebook officials found that Kremlin-backed trolls last year even sought to replicate in France efforts that had been successful in the U.S. election, where they were trained in the nuances of divisive issues in order to try to incite voters against their own government.

 The report includes dozens of specific recommendations the U.S. could implement to better defend itself against Russian operations.
 They include calling on Trump to create an interagency fusion cell to coordinate U.S. policy in responding to Russian efforts, similar to the National Counterterrorism Center, and to make public any intelligence related to where Putin’s personal wealth is housed overseas.

-It suggests creating a new designation similar to State Sponsor of Terror that could be used to quickly institute an array of penalties on countries that use asymmetric tactics like cyber attacks to interfere in another country’s elections.
-They raise the question of whether NATO should consider those attacks to rise to the level of triggering Article 5, which requires all member states to respond to an attack on one member as if it was on itself.
+It suggests creating a new designation similar to State Sponsor of Terror that could be used to quickly institute an array of penalties on countries that use asymmetric tactics like cyberattacks to interfere in another country’s elections.
+They raise the question of whether NATO should consider that those attacks rise to the level of triggering Article 5, which requires all member states to respond to an attack on one member as if it was an attack on itself.

 It also cites ways in which European nations have successfully begun to counteract Russian meddling attempts, beginning with a strong denunciation from heads of government that the report says has been lacking in the United States.